DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 We compute two sets of filters:

 - Main beam: optimal MVDR beamforming filters for the main beam and channel, assuming an isotropic noise field.
-These are filters WfH in the block diagram in the next section.
+These are filters $W^H_f$ in the block diagram in the next section.
 - "Noise channel": filters for a non-adaptive generalized sidelobe canceller (GSC) or multi-channel Wiener for the secondary, "orthogonal" channel.
-These are filters WvHB in the block diagram.
+These are filters  $W^H_{v}B$ in the block diagram.

-The code for generating these two sets of filters is confidential.
-Theoretical aspects for computing the filters are presented in Ward [citation], Chapter II: "Superdirective Microphone Arrays".
-The computation of the filters is left as an exercise.
+The code for generating these two sets of filters is confidential. <br> Theoretical aspects for computing the filters are presented in Ward [citation], Chapter II: "Superdirective Microphone Arrays". <br> The computation of the filters is left as an exercise.
 Some experimentation will be necessary for regularizing the various ill-conditioned matrices.

 <i>R=0.068/2</i>  % Radius of the circular array in meter (m) <br>